• Skip to content

 Singing is a fun way to develop your baby’s language skills.
 Your baby will love the rhythm and will be soothed by your voice.

 Smile at your baby.
-When baby sees you smiling, baby feels good.
-This helps baby’s brain grow.
+When your baby sees you smiling, your baby feels good.
+This helps your baby’s brain grow.

 Play simple games with your baby, like pat-a-cake or peekaboo.
 Playing with your baby also helps your baby’s learning and movement skills.